ajcaldeira/trading212-portfolio-compare/README.md

 ## Features

-- Cookie Authorization as T212 does not offer the required data int he API
+- Cookie Authorization as T212 does not offer the required data in the API
 - See your portfolio percentage gain/loss over time (using the same snapshot as the home page in T212)
 - Overlay any ticker over your portfolio percentage gain/loss line on a graph